It’s quite possible, even though we are well into December, that you have not started your Holiday gift shopping.

 If grandpa is a little unsteady on his feet these days get yourself over there a few times and keep that drive clear of snow and cook him his favourite meal.

 If family or good friends are far away go out of the way to go and see them, even if it takes a lot of effort.
 The money saved on not buying gifts could go towards gas or flights if you can afford them.

 Organise multiple gatherings.
 The big day is hard to prepare but the family always say on that day that they should see more of each other, well why not create a few more of these days over the season.
 A Holiday party or potluck can help make organization easier and everyone will be appreciative.

 If anyone comments about your decision not to consume on the expected gifts explain to them that you are giving much more than 10 minutes on the internet purchasing a piece of metal and plastic.

 What do you think about this idea?

-I have not purchased any gifts this year and my girlfriend is making a lot of home-made gifts — things like candles and framed photos.
-I’ll be travelling so have not fully decided how I will contribute yet, 100% gift-less could be a little too much to aim for but it’s a nice ideal.
+I have not purchased any gifts this year and am planning to make a lot of home-made gifts — things like candles and framed photos.
+I’ll be traveling so have not fully decided how I will contribute yet, 100% gift-less could be a little too much to aim for but it’s a nice ideal.